dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

        2
 ```

 Because we're returning three results, it would be normal to expect that we might get a count of `3` back.
-However one of the fundamental differences in subqueries is that the logic is performed in the `WHERE` clause and not a joining of the results.
+However one of the fundamental differences with subqueries is that the logic is performed in the `WHERE` clause.
+In this case, `WHERE`...`IN` is doing the heavy lifting for us by checking for books ids against those in the `books` table.

-To be a bit more clear, the above query is essentially saying "For each book, check if it's id is included in other set (or subquery) of ids".
-In this example, subqueries make counting a bit easier. :)
+To narrate what's happening in plain English, the above query is essentially saying, "For each book id in the books table, check if the id is included in the list of book ids from the `reviews` table (the ones returned by the inner subquery)".
+In this example, subqueries ensures that we don't need to worry about duplicate ids in our results.

+We touched on a lot of SQL subjects above: JOINS, subqueries, table relationships, and counting to name a few.
+If you found any of the above useful to you and would like to continue exploring SQL, feel free to read my [next post]({{ site.url }}{% link _posts/2017-11-5-learning-sql-with-small-data-pt-2-breaking-apart-a-many-to-many-relationship.md %}) in the series on breaking down how to work with a Many-to-Many table relationships.

 [^1]: https://launchschool.com/books/sql/read/joins#innerjoins